mishrasarthak227/ETH/README.md

 - **Raw Data:**

     We used the historical Ethereum prices of Binance obtained from www.cryptodatadownload.com .
-It contains 5670 records of daily stock prices of the stocks from 17/08/2017 to 12/06/2021.
-Each record contains hourly information of opening, closing, high, and low value of ETH as well as the volume of the ETH sold on that day.
+It contains 33,362 records of hourly prices of Ethereum from 17/08/2017 to 12/06/2021.
+Each record contains information of opening, closing, highest, and lowest value of ETH as well as the volume of the ETH sold on that day.

 - **Data Pre-processing:**